Most people outside of Russia know Yakutsk for one reason: it appeared in the classic game of Risk.

 There are so many things to see at the Permafrost Kingdom, other than the permafrost ground of course.
-From walking through and ice cave to viewing ice sculptures, there is a lot to enjoy on your trip to the arctic.
+From walking through an ice cave to viewing ice sculptures, there is a lot to enjoy on your trip to the Arctic.

 A benefit of being built on a permafrost layer is that it provides the perfect ecosystem for ice sculptures that don’t melt, they won’t even thaw.

 Food that doesn’t need a freezer at home to stay edible.
 At the Permafrost Kingdom, the ice sculptures are highlighted by unique lighting to give the entire ice cave complex the feel of an artistic experience.